jqueuniet/netbox-go/apiv4_2/docs/WritableConsoleServerPortRequest.md

 ### NewWritableConsoleServerPortRequest

-`func NewWritableConsoleServerPortRequest(device BriefDeviceRequest, name string, ) *WritableConsoleServerPortRequest`
+`func NewWritableConsoleServerPortRequest(device BriefInterfaceRequestDevice, name string, ) *WritableConsoleServerPortRequest`

 NewWritableConsoleServerPortRequest instantiates a new WritableConsoleServerPortRequest object This constructor will assign default values to properties that have it defined,